 Home to the rich and famous, top models and artists, the expensive TriBeCa neighborhood felt pretty exclusive to me for a while.
 It stands for the “triangle below Canal Street,” in case you were wondering.
-It’s cobblestone streets are lined with high-end boutiques and trendy restaurants, as well as old industrial buildings that have since been turned into fancy lofts.
+Its cobblestone streets are lined with high-end boutiques and trendy restaurants, as well as old industrial buildings that have since been turned into fancy lofts.
 When I moved downtown to an apartment on West & Rector Streets, I made it my mission to explore this otherwise untouched area of the city that was now within walking distance.
 I soon learned it is home to some of my go-to, favorite upscale restaurants.
-Locals and tourists alike should not miss this area now that I’ve provided you with an approachable guide to the otherwise exclusive, expensive neighborhood of TriBeCa.
+Locals and tourists alike should not miss this area now that I’ve provided you with an approachable guide to Tribeca.

 For homestyle American comfort food – Bubby’s

 Since 1990, Bubby’s has been a staple in the community serving made-from-scratch classic dishes with local, fresh ingredients.
 These upgraded ingredients cause higher prices, but in my experience, it’s always worth it.
 Indulge in pancakes, homemade granola, or biscuit sandwiches in the morning.
 Come lunch or dinner time, they have great fried chicken dishes and burgers.
 For something healthier, I love their Kale and Farro Salad made with ricotta salata, currants, grapefruit, radishes and pine nuts.
 It’s super fresh and perfectly balanced with a cider vinaigrette.
 Last but not least, you must try their pie!
 They’re famous for it.

 *Note, there is another location near the High Line in Chelsea.
 Another favorite chain in TriBeCa is Sarabeth’s, with locations in Union Square, Central Park South, the Upper East Side (coming soon!) and Upper West Side (coming soon!).